Person reviewing digital lending strategy with multiple income stream charts on laptop

 Underwriters are not simply looking for high income.
 They are assessing predictability.
 A borrower earning $8,000 in one month and $2,000 the next presents a different risk profile than someone earning a consistent $5,000 each month, even if the annual totals are similar.
 Digital lenders running cash flow models will flag high variance as a risk signal, which can push your rate up or trigger a manual review.

-The bottom line: consistency of documentation communicates consistency of income, even when the dollar amounts fluctuate.
+Consistency of documentation communicates consistency of income, even when the dollar amounts fluctuate.

 Key Takeaway: Digital lenders increasingly accept non-W-2 income, but 36% of U.S. adults earn gig income according to the Federal Reserve’s 2024 household report, meaning proper documentation of each income stream is essential to avoid underwriter disqualification during the review process.